Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

 If you can understand the emotions of others and relate to them, you can see problems from all perspectives and make objective decisions.
 Empathy defuses bias.

-Being empathic means you’re a good listener and interpreter, attuned to body language and expressions.
+Being empathic as a leader means you’re a good listener and interpreter, attuned to body language and facial expressions.

 An empathic manager is considerate, balanced, and fair.

-Applying empathy gives you a superpower.
-You can read what your employees need from you – when they need challenging, when they need constructive feedback, and when they need more training.
+⏰Key Point: Applying empathy gives you a superpower.
+You can read what your employees need from you – when they need challenge, when they need constructive feedback, and when they need more training.
+It’s particularly powerful for leaders dealing with the five dysfunctions that often afflict teams.

 It’s important to build a strong rapport with your team.